typescript-eslint/typescript-eslint/docs/maintenance/ISSUES.md

 It's worth noting that, occasionally, a user will intentionally raise a duplicate issue because they feel the original issue was closed when it shouldn't have been.
 If this is the case, you should read the original issue to gather context, understand the reason for it being closed, and determine if the new issue raises any new or relevant point that requires addressing.

-### Response Templates

-We include a set of common responses to issues in [`.github/replies.yml`](https://github.com/typescript-eslint/typescript-eslint/blob/main/.github/replies.yml), intended to be used with the [Refined Saved Replies](https://github.com/JoshuaKGoldberg/refined-saved-replies) extension.
-Don't treat these as exact responses you must use: they're just a starting copy+paste helper.
-Please do adopt your specific responses to your personal tone and to match the thread for non-straightforward issues.

 ## Skipping Steps